Similes for Annoyed: As Annoyed As Comparisons (2025)

 Examples:

-As annoyed as a rainstorm on a wedding day.
+As annoying as a rainstorm on a wedding day.

 Meaning: This simile captures the feeling of frustration when something unexpected ruins plans, like a wedding ruined by a sudden rainstorm.